VickelLeung/SOEN487_A3/README.md

 # SOEN487_A3

-## demo website
+## Demo website
-Here is a link for the demo website https://financeshify.herokuapp.com/
+Here is a link for the demo website https://currenshipfy.herokuapp.com/

 ## How to run the backend
 ### Demo website for the backend